gdbecker/AnalyticsPortfolio/08 - Healthcare Proposal Dashboard/README.md

 ## Useful Resources

 - [Get a color pallette from photos](https://www.myonlinetraininghub.com/tips-for-using-the-power-query-advanced-editor) - I like making a .json file for each project I work on that has all of the theme's styles, based on a client's existing branding.
-Helps to make it personal and also let's me focus more on presenting info than on colors
+Helps to make it personal and also let's me focus more on presenting info